TykTechnologies/tyk-helm-chart/README.md

 Follow the instructions in the Notes that follow the installation to install the controller.

+## Important things to remember: Nodes are Segmented

+This Helm chart installs Tyk as a *segmented* Gateway service with an external load balancer, this means that the gateways that get deployed are tagged with the `ingress` tag.
+Tagged gateways like this will only load APIs that have also been tagged as `ingress`.

+You can set this tag for your exposed services in the API Designer, under the "Advanced Options" tab, the section called `Segment Tags (Node Segmentation)` allows you to add new tags.
+To make an API public, simply add `ingress` to this section, click the "Add" button, and save the API.

+### How to disable node sharding

+If you do not want this behaviour, then you can disable node sharding before hand by editing the `tyk-pro/configs/tyk_mgmt.conf` file, simply set the value `db_app_conf_options.node_is_segmented` to `false`.

+> *Please Note* Doing this means that the service mesh sidecar injector and it's related generated APIs will not work correctly, as those services will also be loaded by your ingress gateways".

 ## Using the Ingress Controller

 To enable the ingress controller, simply add the ingress class defintiion to your ingress annotations: